-BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that David North, Sr., 43, of Buffalo, New York, who was convicted of conspiracy to possess with intent to distribute marijuana, was sentenced to 21 months in prison and three years’ supervised release by U.S. District Judge Richard J. Arcara.
+BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Melvin Tucker, 29, of Buffalo, NY, who was convicted of conspiracy to possess with intent to distribute, and to distribute, crack cocaine, was sentenced to 36 months by Senior U.S. District Judge William M. Skretny.

 Assistant U.S. Attorney Timothy C. Lynch, who is handling the prosecution, stated that between the summer of 2012 and April 3, 2013, the defendant, along with several co-defendants, possessed and distributed crack cocaine.
 Specifically, as part of this conspiracy, a co-defendant maintained several locations on the grounds of the Perry Housing Projects in Buffalo.
 Tucker purchased crack cocaine from this co-defendant and then distributed the drug to his own customers.
 Tucker did not sell cocaine base to customers on the grounds of the Perry Housing Projects, rather to customers in other parts of Buffalo.

 On April 3, 2013, law enforcement officers executed search warrants at 124 Fulton Street and 305 Perry Street during which they recovered over 300 grams of cocaine base and 700 grams of powered cocaine as well as a firearm.